 Songs For Presidents, Total Styrene--True Believer, curated by Lizzie Scott, NY

-Shirley Fiterman Art Center, BMCC, In Conversation, curated by Stephanie Buhmann
+Shirley Fiterman Art Center, BMCC, In Conversation, curator: Stephanie Buhmann, NY

 2014

-Sylvia Wald & Po Kim Art Gallery Foundation, Painting Black, curated by Ivo Ringe, NY, NY
+Sylvia Wald & Po Kim Art Gallery Foundation, Painting Black, curator Ivo Ringe, NY

 George Washington University, L.W.
 Brady Art Gallery, What Not to Wear: Women Sculptors, DC